Kilt, Thompsn Grey tartan

 Start looking at your wardrobe.
 What should a kilt replace or substitute?
 It is about you and your money and your possibilities for wearing a kilt.
 Don’t automatically think that only the most expensive kilt shall do.
 Are your jeans and chinos all labelled Armani, Hugo Boss and the like, it might be true – if the kilt should substitute them, and not your shorts which might be cheaper non-branded ones.

 For people seeing you in a kilt, their first thought is not, whether your kilt is cheap or expensive.
 It is the fact that you are wearing a kilt.
-Probably it is their only thought.
+Probably this is their only thought.

 Most people, outside Scottish environments, have only seen a kilt in pictures or on TV.
 They simply don’t know how a ‘real’ kilt shall look like.
 They connect a kilt with tartans and perhaps pleats.
 How should they know about details?